aaron-grau/curic/react/projects/piano/README.md

 * Import [`connect`] from `react-redux` and your `Recorder`.
 * Define a `mapStateToProps(state)` function returning an object mapping the state's `tracks` and `recording`
 * Import your `startRecording` and `stopRecording` action creators.
-* Define a `mapDispatchToProps(dispatch)` function returning an object containing callback props for your action creators.
+* Define a `mapDispatchToProps(dispatch)` function returning an object containing callback props for each of your action creators.
 * Call `connect(mapStateToProps,
 mapDispatchToProps)` on your `Recorder` component to connect it to your Redux store.